notofonts/noto-docs/src/descriptions/NotoSansArabicUI.md

-Noto Sans Arabic UI is a sans serif design for app and website user interfaces in the Arabic script.
+Noto Sans Arabic UI is a unmodulated (“sans serif”) design for app and website user interfaces in the Arabic script.
 It has multiple weights and widths, contains 1,576 glyphs, 11 OpenType features, and supports 1,161 characters from 6 Unicode blocks.